HemkumarGarlapati/Quantman_automated_daily_login_2026/README.md

 # QuantMan Auto-Login

-Automatically log in to your broker account every weekday morning — no servers to run, no manual effort, and your password never leaves your own GitHub account.
+Automatically log in to your broker account every weekday morning — no servers to run, no manual effort, and your password never gets saved securely on your own GitHub account.

 Supports **AliceBlue** and **Flattrade**.
 Other brokers on request.